Organic dust toxic syndrome: Symptoms

 Symptoms arise 4 to 12 hours after exposure to an organic dust, and generally last from one to five days.
 Common generalised symptoms include fever over 38 °C, chills, myalgia and malaise.
 The most frequent respiratory symptoms are dyspnea and a dry cough, while a wheeze may be present less commonly.
 Headache, rhinitis, conjunctivitis and keratitis can also be present, and skin irritation may occur in those handling grain.

 Respiratory function may worsen to the point where hypoxia occurs, and damage to the airways may lead to non-cardiogenic pulmonary edema one to three days post exposure.

 Laboratory investigations may show a raised white cell (and specifically neutrophil) count, while a chest X-ray is often normal or shows minimal interstitial infiltration.

 Causes

 An inflammatory reaction of the airways and alveoli, the mechanism of organic dust toxic syndrome is thought to be toxic rather than autoimmune in origin.
 The airways are exposed to high concentrations of organic dust created by some form of disturbance or mechanical process.
-They can be such materials such as grain kernel fragments, bits of insects, bacteria, fungal spores, molds or chemical residues, the individual particles 0.1 to 50 µm in size.
+They can be such materials such as grain kernel fragments, bits of insects, bacteria, fungal spores, molds or chemical residues, the individual particles 0.1 to 50 μm in size.
 A common scenario is exposure to moldy grain, hay or woodchips, with farmers and pig workers the most common occupations affected.
 Those who work with grain, poultry and mushrooms also frequently report symptoms.

+Pulmonary reactions occur due to the exposure to grain dust.
+The amount of organic dust include hay, grain, wood and compost.
+Exposure to high amounts of dust particles cause syndromes of grain fever, organic dust toxic syndrome, toxic pneumonitis, inhalation fever, silo unloaders' disease, hypersensitivity pneumonitis, farmers' lung, mushroom workers' lung, and bark strippers' disease.
+Recent studies have conducted that organic dust syndrome has acute like symptoms of grain fever, silo unloaders' disease and toxic pneumonitis.